pgDora56/NAPT/README.md

 Clicking title(`Nagaya Quiz Arena 2 with NAPT`), You can go back and forth between `player` and `provider`.

+You can set original hot keys and use some special setting.

+### Key Operation
 All operation is moved from keydown.
 When you are player, you can only use swap(`[` and `]`).

 |Key|Operation|